Channel-3-Eugene/tribd/urihandler/README.md

 #### Features

-- Non-connection-based Communication: Unlike TCP, UDP does not establish a connection, which means it can send messages with lower latency.
+- Non-connection-based Communication: Unlike TCP, UDP does not establish a connection, which means it can send messages with lower initial latency.
+However, for ongoing transmission, TCP can achieve similar or even lower latency due to network optimizations such as large send offload and driver/hardware segmentation.
 - Broadcast and Multicast: Supports broadcasting messages to multiple recipients and multicasting to a selected group of listeners.
 - Lightweight Protocol: Ideal for applications that require fast, efficient communication, such as real-time services.
 - Configurable Buffer Sizes: Allows adjustment of read and write buffer sizes to optimize for throughput or memory usage.